 In addition to providing insight into your services, online reviews can also benefit your business by shedding light on your brand’s personality.
 As mentioned earlier, how you respond to a review has just as much of an impact as the review itself, whether that review is positive or negative.
 Online reviews are opportunities to show your personality to the public.
 If you consistently take care of unhappy customers and express gratitude for positive reviews, you can convey your brand personality and show that you care about your customers.

 If a business has a wealth of positive reviews and not a single negative mention in site, users may actually become suspicious.
 It is a universal truth that because everyone is different, you can rarely satisfy everyone.
 If your business has a few negative reviews in the mix, don’t sweat it.
 The negative reviews show that you have nothing to hide, and make the positive reviews more sincere.
-A balanced mix of online reviews benefit your business by adding elements of truth and transparency to your image, which are likely to aid with customer trust.
+A balanced mix of online reviews benefit your business by adding elements of truth and transparency to your business reputation, which are likely to aid with customer trust.

 Google pulls data from external online review sites for its search result quality.
 Therefore, the more positive reviews you have on these sites, the better your rankings will be in organic search results.